 If you haven’t been to the world’s one-and-only mustard museum, it’s time to see what you’ve been missing.
 The National Mustard Museum, located in downtown Middleton, allows visitors to go on a global tour of this condiment, featuring more than 6,000 mustards from across the world.
 And don’t miss the fun at National Mustard Day, held annually the first Saturday in August.

-With more than 80 restaurants, Middleton is home to countless tasty restaurants.
+With more than 70 places to eat, drink and grab dessert, Middleton is home to countless tasty restaurants.
 But if you’re looking for the real flavor of Middleton, there are a few things that truly stand out.
 Here’s just a sampling of some the unique tastes of the city:

 - World-famous pies at Hubbard Avenue Diner